Kodaira-Spencer Anomalies with Stora-Zumino Method: Review and extension of the Stora-Zumino method

-We stress that we never needed to increase the number of spacetime dimensions.
-The crucial properties we used are: \begin{itemize} \item[1.]
-The set of polyforms with $\delta$ enjoys the same algebraic relations as the set of ordinary differential forms with $\diff$; \item[2.]
-The Yang-Mills polycurvature is horizontal. \end{itemize}
+Summarising, the properties used to get the result are: \begin{itemize} \item[1.]
+The complex of polyforms equipped with $\delta$ enjoys the same algebraic relations as the complex of ordinary differential forms with $\diff$; \item[2.]
+The Yang-Mills polycurvature is horizontal. \end{itemize} Nevertheless, one may notice that, in order the Stora-Zumino method to work, it is sufficient to find combinations $I_{2n+2}(\mathcal{F})$ of the polycurvatures, which are of total degree $2\,n+2$ and which are $\delta$-closed (invariant)

-More recently, some progress has been made in extending the Stora-Zumino method to \emph{conformal symmetry} and \emph{supersymmetry}.
-In both the two cases, the polycurvatures fails to be horizontal:

-where $F$ is the curvature of the connection gauging a conformal symmetry or supersymmetry, and $\lambda$ is a one-form of ghost number one.
-Nevertheless, one may notice that, in order the Stora-Zumino method to work, it is sufficient to find invariants out of the polycurvatures which are horizontal, \emph{even if} the polycurvatures are not.
-It is only required the components of ghost number higher than one of the invariants to vanish.
-So, we should replace the property 2 stated above with \begin{itemize} \item[2.] (bis) There is an invariant polyform of total degree $2\,n+2$ which has no component of ghost number higher than one. \end{itemize}

-Consider conformal gravity in $2\,n$ dimensions, with diffeomorphisms and Weyl scaling as symmetries, and the metric tensor $g_{\mu\nu}$, the diffeomorphism ghost $\xi^\mu$ and the Weyl ghost $\sigma$ as fields.
-As well known, $\sigma\,e_{2n}(R)$ is an anomaly (the so-called the type \textsc{a} Weyl anomaly), $R$ is the Riemann two-form and $e_{2n}(R)$ the $2\,n$ dimensional Euler density.